whitequark/opam-query/README.md

   * `--name`, `--version` and `--dev-repo` print the value of the correponding field.
-  * `--maintainer`, `--author`, `--homepage`, `--bug-report` and `--license` print the values of the correponding field, concatenated by `, `.
+  * `--maintainer`, `--author`, `--homepage`, `--bug-report` and `--license` print the values of the correponding field, concatenated by <code>, </code>.
   * `--tags` prints the values of the `tags:` field, concatenated by ` `.
   * `--name-version` prints the values of `name:` and `version:`, concatenated by `.`.